 Punong Ginoong Gorgonio with Punong Ginang Cleotilde

-Punong Ginoong Gorgonio Chávez Contreras (1885–1969) was a direct descendant of the ancient Maginoo of Bulalacao (Mait), inheriting a lineage whose authority predated the Spanish conquest.
+Punong Ginoong Gorgonio Chávez Contreras (1885–1969) was a direct descendant of the Maginoo of Bulalacao (Mait), inheriting a lineage whose authority predated the Spanish conquest.
 Raised within the traditions of the Principalia, he grew up at a time of enormous transformation, born under the final decades of Spanish colonial rule and coming of age during the American colonial era.
 Through these shifting political worlds, he remained a steadfast embodiment of the customs, discipline, and dignity expected of a Maginoo.

 Deeply respected throughout Bulalacao and throughout Mindoro, Punong Ginoong Gorgonio was regarded as an arbiter of disputes and a person of unquestioned integrity.
 Community members sought his judgment because he upheld the old codes of conduct: strict, principled, rooted in honor, and insisted that all matters be resolved in a way that preserved harmony, fairness, and ancestral values.
+During the Japanese Occupation, Punong Ginoong Gorgonio was instrumental in resistance efforts and protecting the people of Mindoro.
+He would lose his daughter in law, Punong Ginang Carolina, wife of his son, Punong Ginong Eusebio, during the war.
+In addition, his son-in-law, Punong Ginoong Abelardo, husband to his daughter, Punong Ginang Amada, would be captured by the Japanese and would walk the Bataan Death March.